 AESTSrv stands for Andrea Electronics System Tray Audio Service

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the AEstSrv.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 Description: AEstSrv.exe is not essential for the Windows OS and causes relatively few problems.
-AEstSrv.exe is located in the C:\Windows\System32 folder.
+AEstSrv.exe is located in a subfolder of C:\Windows\System32 or sometimes in the C:\Windows\System32 folder.

 Recommended: Identify AEstSrv.exe related errors

-Important: Some malware disguises itself as AEstSrv.exe, particularly when not located in the C:\Windows\System32 folder.
+Important: Some malware camouflages itself as AEstSrv.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the AEstSrv.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 A clean and tidy computer is the key requirement for avoiding problems with AEstSrv.
 This means running a scan for malware, cleaning your hard drive using 1cleanmgr and 2sfc /scannow, 3uninstalling programs that you no longer need, checking for Autostart programs (using 4msconfig) and enabling Windows' 5Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.